O-licence · UK operators

 Any business using vehicles over 3.5 tonnes gross vehicle weight for commercial purposes in the UK must hold a Standard National or Standard International Operator's Licence, issued by the Traffic Commissioner.

 The Traffic Commissioner expects operators to demonstrate they have robust systems in place for daily vehicle checks, defect reporting and maintenance scheduling.
-HauliK provides a digital foundation for these records.
+HauliK provides a digital foundation for keeping those records.

 Daily walkaround checks